Rune580/LethalCompanyInputUtils/README.md

 Utilities for creating InputActions and having them be accessible in-game.
 InputActions created through this mod are accessible in-game via the keybinds menu added in update v45.

+### For feature requests or issues head over to my [repo](https://github.com/Rune580/LethalCompanyInputUtils)

 ## General Users
-This mod is just a dependency for other mods, install it manually or with a mod manager.
+This mod is just a dependency for other mods, it doesn't add content, but it allows mods to add keybinds.
+### Recommended Install
+Use a Mod manager.
+I won't provide support if a mod manager wasn't used, a mod manager makes it far easier to debug issues since users can just share a modpack code.

 ## Developer Quick-Start
 *This Api/Mod is still in beta, please keep in mind that stuff may change.*
 Feedback is appreciated.

-Download the latest release from either the [Thunder Store Page TODO] or the [Releases on the sidebar TODO].
+Download the latest release from either the [Thunderstore](https://thunderstore.io/c/lethal-company/p/Rune580/LethalCompany_InputUtils) or the [Releases](https://github.com/Rune580/LethalCompanyInputUtils/releases).
 Extract the zip and add a reference to the dll file of the mod in Visual Studio or Rider.

 Create a new class, name it whatever you prefer, this class will contain all the InputActions your mod needs.